iyotee/DigitecPriceNAvailabilityBot/README.md

 ### Prerequisites

-You should already or have to create a bot on telegram, thus returns you a token.
+You should already have a bot on telegram or you have to create one, thus returns you a token.
 Then you can ask the Telegram UserID bot to give you your User ID.

 * pip